marcoalopez/marcoalopez.github.io/Resume.md

 #### In review or available as a pre-print

 **Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven static recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD experiments*.
-Submitted Oct.
-2019.
+Submitted in October 2019.

 #### Published or in press (citable) peer-reviewed publications